 I tossed the book on the bed and got into my pyjamas.
 I

-made a dill-pickle-and-french-bread sandwich and a cup of
+made a dill-pickle-and-French-bread sandwich and a cup of

 strong black coffee.
 As I crawled into bed the book fell on

 to the floor.
 I had forgotten about it.
 I picked it up and